Vilcek-Introduction-to-Programming/git-github-fundamentals-rylajosephine/README.md

 * Describe one of the ways that Wilson et. al. suggest is a good practice for computational reproducibility and how a tool like R and/or GitHub can be used.
 * Save the file, commit the changes, and push the homework to the GitHub repository for the homework.

+HELLO!
+I have finished this course.
+I definitely did not understand what "Git" meant or even thought about why it was called "GitHub" before this lesson.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)